yuanchen8911/recdemo/README.md

 ## Acknowledgement

-The tool `recdemo.sh` was adapted from a script that was originally created by @wzshiming for the `kwok` project: https://kwok.sigs.k8s.io/.
+The script `recdemo.sh` has been adapted from a script that was created by @wzshiming for the `kwok` project: https://kwok.sigs.k8s.io/.